moveit/moveit_tutorials/doc/test_debugging/test_debugging_tutorial.rst

 CI Failures
 -----------

-Our CI runs in travis and uses scripts found in the `moveit_ci repo <https://github.com/ros-planning/moveit_ci.git>`.
-These test build nad run various tests in various enviroments.
-Often something that works locally won't work in CI in a different enviroment.
-To troubleshoot a failure from CI it is useful to use docker to run in the same enviroment.
+Our CI runs in Travis and uses scripts found in the `moveit_ci repo <https://github.com/ros-planning/moveit_ci.git>`.
+These tests build and run various tests in various environments.
+Often something that works locally won't work in CI in a different environment.
+To troubleshoot a failure from CI it is useful to use docker to run in the same environment.

 For troubleshooting a specific travis test it is helpful to look at the .travis.yml config file and test output to understand what enviroment variables are being set in your test.